 Frank is Chair Professor of Humanities at the University of Hong Kong and Senior Fellow at the Hoover Institution at Stanford University.
 Before moving to Asia in 2006 he was Professor of History at the School of Oriental and African Studies, University of London.

-In his latest book, How to be a Dictator: The Cult of Personality in the Twentieth Century, Frank takes a closer look at how eight dictators, from Hitler and Stalin to Mao, managed to acquire power and keep it.
+Frank Dikötter is also the author of How to be a Dictator: The Cult of Personality in the Twentieth Century, Frank takes a closer look at how eight dictators, from Hitler and Stalin to Mao, managed to acquire power and keep it.
 The book was listed as one of the Books of the Year in the New Statesman, the Economist and the Financial Times.

 His latest book is China after Mao: Rise of a Superpower.
 It brings his study of China into the modern era, examining the country’s navigation of the 2008 financial crash and its increasing hostility towards perceived Western interference.
 Anne Applebaum described the book as “mesmerising” and “essential background reading for anyone who wants to understand the current Beijing regime”.